aixoss/aix-puppet/README.md

   resources to exist prior from using AIX Automation.
-These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet AixAUtomation step, and can be automatically done).<br>
+These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet Aix Automation step, and can be automatically done).<br>
   Software maintenance operations only means in this case VIOS updates, no suma download, no efix operations.<br>
   You'll find samples of manifest declarations in Puppet AIX Automation DSL language